-Of course, the body areas cannot be generalized and are individual from person to person.
-In children and adolescents it is more often the case that atopic eczema “grows out” over time, in adults on the other hand it often persists and shows itself again and again in a certain body region, e.g. through eyelid eczema, head eczema, hand/foot eczema or genital eczema.
+Of course, the body areas cannot be generalized and differ from person to person.
+In children and adolescents it is more often the case that atopic dermatitis is often likely to “grow out” over time.
+In adults on the other hand it often persists and recurs in a certain body region, e.g. through eyelid eczema, head eczema, hand/foot eczema or genital eczema.

-Since the independent differentiation from dry skin as well as from other skin diseases is difficult, finally only a physician can make a specific statement about whether skin changes are atopic eczema.
+Since the independent differentiation from dry skin as well as from other skin diseases is difficult, finally only a physician can make a specific statement about whether skin changes are atopic dermatitis.

-Nevertheless, there are signs that speak for atopic eczema:
+Nevertheless, there are signs that speak for atopic dermatitis:

 The skin turns white after scratching (usually it turns reddish as soon as you scratch) – this is the so-called white dermographism.

-Since a complete cure of atopic eczema in the narrower sense is not yet given, the goal of treatment or therapy is to alleviate the symptoms of those affected as far as possible and to stabilize/extend the symptom-free phase as much as possible.
+Since a complete cure of atopic dermatitis in the strict sense is not yet given, the goal of treatment or therapy is to alleviate the symptoms of those affected as far as possible and to stabilize/extend the symptom-free interval as much as possible.
 On the one hand, the therapy consists of basic care, which should ideally be carried out every day and also always directly after showering/bathing.
 Creams and lotions containing urea and glycerine play the main role here.
-In addition to the daily application, it is also important to ensure a sufficient amount!
+In addition to the daily application, it is also important to use a sufficient amount.

-Besides the basic care, on the one hand the therapy of inflammatory relapses and also the maintenance therapies for relapse prophylaxis are necessary.
+Besides the basic care, treatment of inflammatory relapses and also the maintenance therapies for relapse prophylaxis are necessary.

 Within the conventional medical approach, the following therapies are applied:

-Basic care (creams/ointments with moisturizing factors such as glycerin and/or urea).
+Basic care (creams/ointments with moisturizing factors such as glycerine and/or urea).